deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “I hope not.”

 “It won’t.
-Look, worst case scenario you just hafta *buy* the information you need.”
+Look, worst-case scenario you just hafta *buy* the information you need.”

 “We need more than the information,” Nofl explained.
 “We need the expertise.
 We need the goodwill.
-Access to the raw data alone will get us where we want to go of course… but ultimately, for obvious reasons, the galactic experts on the Human genome are Humans.”
+Access to the raw data alone will get us where we want to go, of course… but ultimately, for obvious reasons, the galactic experts on the Human genome are Humans.”

 “Funny how y’all spent years collecting human samples and then… what?
 Did the data on us just go up in smoke?
 I was an abductee, I *know* they took gene samples.”